ShawnXxy/AzMy-Metrics-Bin/README.md

     sudo apt-get update
     sudo apt-get install dotnet-sdk-6.0
     ```
+- Making sure parameter ***show_compatibility_56*** is enabled.
+It should be OFF by default, you can check it and modify it in Azure Portal

 ## Detail usage instructions about the sample ingesting code:
 1. Checkout the sample code and run: